TechMediaToday

 5. Write to Win the Snippet

-One of the secrets to winning SEO in 2021 is writing optimized posts to win position 0 – the featured snippets.
+One of the secrets to winning SEO is writing optimized posts to win position 0 – the featured snippets.
 Snippets feature on the search engine results pages, at the top.
 The snippets are pulled through to the results page from the most relevant website.

 As well as “position 0”, featured snippets also include “People also ask” results, which are normally in position 2.